 MEET OUR STAFF

-Beth Gorman, MSPT, C/NDT, LSVT certified: Beth has been a practicing Physical Therapist for 17 years with a focus in treating clients with neurological disorders.
+Beth Gorman, MSPT, C/NDT, LSVT certified: Beth has been a practicing Physical Therapist for over 20 years with a focus in treating clients with neurological disorders.
 She is a co-founder of Impulse Rehab and Wellness and received her degree from Washington University in St. Louis.
 Prior to starting on this new adventure, Beth served as the Coordinator of the Inpatient Rehab Therapy team at a level I trauma hospital.
 Beth is passionate about community education and promoting health and wellness to individuals with disabilities.
 Beth is Neuro Developmental Therapy certified, specializing in improving physical function for individuals with hemiplegia and certified in LSVT Big for patients with Parkinson's.
 She makes it a priority to develop personal relationships with her patients and create an environment that is fun and facilitates healing.

-Mary Ann Hilsen, MSPT, LVST certified Mary Ann has been a practicing clinician for over 15 years with experience in treating patients with various neurological and orthopedic disorders in both the inpatient and outpatient settings.
+Mary Ann Hilsen, MSPT, LVST certified Mary Ann has been a practicing clinician for 19 years with experience in treating patients with various neurological and orthopedic disorders in both the inpatient and outpatient settings.
 She is a co-founder of Impulse Rehab and Wellness and received her degree from Marquette University in Milwakuee, Wisconsin.
 Prior to opening the clinic, Mary Ann worked as a clinician and Coordinator of the Inpatient Acute Therapy team at a level I trauma hospital.
 She is certified in kinesiotaping and LVST Big for patients with Parkinson's.
 What Mary Ann enjoys most about being a physical therapist is developing relationships with her patients and working with them to return to their maximum potential.